 Kimberly Sheets, RN

-Nurse Sheets has been in in FISD for 30 years.
+Nurse Sheets has been in FISD for 31 years.
 After attending the University of Oklahoma, she graduated from the University of Texas Nursing School in Houston.
 She was a nurse at St. Luke’s Hospital for 2 years.
 Several summers, Nurse Sheets was a camp nurse at the Friends church camp in Kansas.
 She is married to Duane and has 4 children and 4 granddaughters.

 Contact for: Kimberly Sheets

 FISD nurses promote health to allow students to learn at their optimum capacity.
 Some of the issues the school nurse deals with include diabetes, severe food and insect allergies, asthma, seizures, strep, respiratory illnesses, stomach viruses, flu, mono, and self-injurious behavior.
 Screenings includes vision, hearing, and Acanthosis Nigricans (diabetes risk factor) on odd numbered classified school grades (Kg, 1, 3.
 5. 7).
 All new FISD students will also be screened for vision and hearing.
 Fifth grade girls are screened for spinal curvature, scoliosis.
 We also care for our special needs children that require specialized medical treatments and procedures.
 In addition, we play a significant role in parent/ faculty conferences regarding the child’s specialized nursing care plan and we oversee compliance for required immunizations, medical records, and communicable diseases.

 To protect the health of everyone on our campuses, please follow the requirements for sending students to school: